-I tried to build a simple power supply that changes AC current to 5V at 1 amp.
+A simple power supply that converts AC current to 5V at 1 amp is the project I wanted to build.

 What is a 5V 1A SMPS Circuit:

-A simple 5V 1A 1000mA SMPS Switched Mode Power Supply circuit is designed to provide a stable and regulated output voltage of 5V with a maximum current output of 1 ampere.
+A simple 5V 1A 1000mA SMPS Switched Mode Power Supply circuit is designed to offer a maximum current output of 1 ampere together with a constant and controlled output voltage of 5V.

-This type of power supply is commonly used to power small electronic devices, microcontrollers and other low power applications.
+These types of power supply are often used to supply power to microcontrollers, small electronics and other low power applications.

 Parts List: